CYPRUS VISA (Permanent Residence): INVESTMENT IMMIGRATION PROGRAM

-Cyprus government decided to simplify and shortened the process to obtain Cyprus visa (Category F), making it very attractive to foreign investors.
-In order for the government to issue immigration permit to applicants, who are third country nationals, they must fulfill the following criteria:
+Cyprus government decided to simplify and shortened the process to obtain a Cyprus visa (Category F), making it very attractive to foreign investors.
+In order for the government to issue immigration permit to applicants, who are third-country nationals, they must fulfill the following criteria:

 1. MINIMUM ANNUAL INCOME OF €30,000